 Historical Mapping and Geographical Information Systems

-Researchers increasingly see the value of including mapping in their work, but the software used for creating maps - Geographic Information Systems (GIS) – can do much more than simply create maps as illustrations.
+Geographic Information Systems (GIS) – can do much more than simply create maps as illustrations.
 GIS is being used in a variety of contexts to make sense of information with a spatial component, be it at the level of buildings and streets or at the level of nations, and to perform sophisticated geospatial and topographical analyses.
-Historians approaching their work with geographical research questions in mind not only have to come to terms with the cartographical and technical learning curves that come with the use of GIS, but they also have to address the added complication of changing geographical ‘units’ (both administrative boundaries and physical topography) over time.
-Fortunately, these complexities can be overcome, turning GIS into an extremely powerful research tool.
+Historians approaching their work with geographical research questions in mind not only have to come to terms with the cartographical and technical learning curves that come with the use of GIS, but they also have to address the added complication of changing geographical units (both administrative boundaries and physical topography) over time.
+Fortunately, these complexities can be overcome, turning GIS into an extremely powerful research tool

-This introductory one-day workshop seeks to introduce the basic concepts behind and the practicalities of implements mapping historical information using GIS software.
+This workshop introduces the key concepts and the practicalities of mapping historical information using GIS software.
 It will focus on a number of areas:

 - The notion of GIS as a database – where data is graphical as well as alphanumeric – rather than as ‘map-drawing tool’